Luke Willson: Seattle Seahawks (first stint)

 Willson's rookie season was capped with a blowout win in Super Bowl XLVIII; he caught two passes for 17 yards in the Seahawks' 43–8 victory over the Denver Broncos.

 Willson's second season in 2014 saw an increased role when starting tight end Zach Miller was injured after a Week 4 Super Bowl rematch against Denver, eventually ending up on injured reserve.
 Willson caught a game-winning 23 yard touchdown pass with less than a minute left in week 8 against the Carolina Panthers.
 He later starred in a week 16 game against the Arizona Cardinals, catching three passes for 139 yards and two touchdowns.
 Willson ended the season with 22 catches for 362 yards and three touchdowns.

 In that season's playoffs, Willson caught four passes for 68 yards and a touchdown in a divisional round game against the Carolina Panthers.
 A week later, he caught a key two-point conversion in the NFC Championship Game against the Green Bay Packers, as the Seahawks rallied to defeat the Packers 28–22 to reached consecutive Super Bowls.
 In Super Bowl XLIX, Willson had no catches as the Seahawks failed to repeat as champions, defeated 28–24 by the New England Patriots, who rallied in the fourth quarter behind quarterback Tom Brady.

 On March 17, 2017, Willson re-signed with the Seahawks.

 Detroit Lions

 After five years in Seattle, Willson signed a one-year, $2.5 million contract with the Detroit Lions on March 21, 2018.

 Oakland Raiders

 On March 29, 2019, Willson was signed by the Oakland Raiders, but was released during final roster cuts on August 30.

 Seattle Seahawks (second stint)

-On September 25, 2019, Willson was signed by the Seattle Seahawks after they traded tight end Nick Vannett to the Pittsburgh Steelers.
+On September 25, 2019, Willson was signed by the Seahawks after they traded tight end Nick Vannett to the Pittsburgh Steelers.

 Willson re-signed with the Seahawks on April 21, 2020, and was released on November 3.